WeiYaoLu/Tic-Tac-Toe/README.md

-This is just a recreate of Tic-Tac-Toe.
+This is just a simple recreation of Tic-Tac-Toe.

 See my implementation here at https://weiyaolu.github.io/Tic-Tac-Toe/.